Ejipuh/Plantey-Garden/Digital Garage.md

 # What's On the Floor
+Note to self: link to Chalkboard here, and make a live list of current projects (maybe just put these things on chalkboard and link to it here and on garage page...)

 Right now, I'm working on building my digital garden to be a helpful tool to bring developed ideas up in conversation, and as a place to

 Current project: [[P- Setup go links on site]](https://ethanplante.org/go/go-links-setup)